a collection of notes on areas of personal interest

 But usually the place for ordinary Qataris to purchase their gold is in the gold suq, a specific area of the suq specialising in this commodity.
 Here you see a typical row of bracelets displayed for sale.
 More recently, however, a number of international design houses have opened outlets in the new retail developments which have sprung up, and these are significant attractions, both for shopping as well as window-shopping.
 Nevertheless, agents still visit houses with their more up-market products, and there are many Qatari women who would never buy in a shop unless, perhaps, they were abroad.

-Accessories are essential as a means of demonstrating adherence, or not, to fashion with women in some parts of the Arab world being very much driven by a need to follow fashion.
-This has been particularly true of Dubai and, to a lesser extent, the other Gulf states where the amount of income fuelling this is also significant.
-What is noticeable on women is that the relatively plain outer clothes permit glimpses of the more expensive accessories beneath them, exaggerating them by contrast.
+Accessories are essential as a means of demonstrating adherence, or not, to fashion with women in some parts of the Arab world being very much driven by a need or desire to follow the latest fashions, just as they might in the West.
+This has been particularly true of Dubai and, to a lesser extent, the other Gulf states where the amount of disposable income fuelling this activity is also significant.
+What is noticeable on women is that the relatively plain outer clothes cover often extremely expensive clothes, sometimes permitting glimpses of those clothes beneath them, exaggerating their appearance by contrast.
+Shoes are the most obvious hint as to what a woman might be wearing as they are not readily covered.

 The most important difference with regard to shoes is that men’s fashions are not so marked as they are for women – though I would perhaps make an exception for trainers.
 Women’s shoes tend to follow fashion closely.
 While this may reflect international trends, Gulf fashions do not always follow them but tend to reflect more extreme styles, while following the more famous shoe manufacturers.
 As there is with the design and wearing of the thub, there are small but extremely important variations in dress for men.
 For women differences are more extreme.
 With regard to jewellery there really is a difference as women may purchase expensive pieces, and there is also a tendency to buy sets of jewellery.
 Hence it is not unusual to see a matching set of watch, earrings, necklace, rings and bracelets – significantly more expensive than a man’s watch.